By: Carrie Fox, Mission Partners CEO

 Founder and CEO

-ETA: Our June 18 community conversation recap report and podcast/audio replay is available here: Race and Humanity in the Workplace, modeling a conversation on race with Carolyn Lowery and Carrie Fox.
+ETA: Our June 18 community conversation recap report and audio replay is available here: Race and Humanity in the Workplace, modeling a conversation on race with Carolyn Lowery and Carrie Fox.